krishnakeshariya1/learning-repo/README.md

 # learning-repo
-this repo is made for learning purpose
+this repo is made for learning purpose <br>
+Hello everyone i am krishna keshariya